sleifer/SKLBits/README.md

 ###SKLBits

 A collection of reusable code bits.
+I wrote these for myself, but anyone is welcome to the code.

 The code is in the ```bits``` directory.